-Jason has completed his Training School and this is a note from his trainer: "Jason is a sports dog by nature; any challenge that comes his way is not a challenge for him.
+Jason completed his Dog School Training on Oct 10th 2022 as a star student, the head trainer said he would adopt him if he didn't already have a full pack.
+This is a note from his trainer: "Jason is a sports dog by nature; any challenge that comes his way is not a challenge for him.
 He loves to play with balls and to do agility circuits.
 He responds to game stimuli when training him.
-He is a very obedient dog and is focused on tasks.
-A very affectionate dog with a protective instinct if given love properly.
-The ideal for him is a home where he is the only pet and his people are active."
+He is a very obedient dog and is focused on tasks, he’s also a very affectionate dog with a protective instinct if given love properly."

 Separation Anxiety: None observed.

 Before leaving Cortez Rescue, Jason will be given a full medical assessment to insure he remains in optimum health.
 He currently lives in Baja near Cabo San Lucas.